leftygray/Leek_Analysis_Replication/README.md

 Directory Structure
 -------------------

-In addition to trialing tools we looked at various ways to organize the project, with an eye to improving the organization and management of future more series research projects.
-This is what we came up with.
+In addition to trialing tools we are exploring various ways to organize the project, with an eye to improving the organization and management of more serious research projects in the future.
+This is what we have come up with so.

 All the project files are stored in 5 main directories.